LieberInstitute/fentanyl_rat_hb_amy/code/04_EDA/README.md

     * **3\.2 Variance Partition Analysis**: compute the fraction of gene expression variation attributable to each sample variable after correcting for all other variables.
         * *3\.2\.1 Canonical Correlation Analysis (CCA)*: the pairwise correlations between sample variables were assessed, again taking all samples from each brain region separately and then fentanyl samples only.
 The correlation between specific pairs of variables was visualized.
         * *3\.2\.2 Model fit*: a linear mixed model (LMM) was fitted to the lognorm expression data of each gene to estimate the contribution in variance of each sample variable.
 This was performed for all habenula and amygdala samples separately, and for fentanyl samples from each brain region only.
-We did this excluding correlated variables for each specific DGE model (i.e. just for the final sets of variables used in DGE analysis in [here](../05_DEA/).
+This was done excluding correlated variables for each specific DGE model (i.e. just for the final sets of variables used in DGE analysis in [here](../05_DEA/).

 See [TableSA](../../processed-data/Supplementary_Tables/TableSX_sample_metadata_and_QCmetrics.tsv) for the meaning of sample variables.